felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 to get started with VanityURL](/posts/2024/01/vanityurls-a-convenient-diy-url-shortener-service/).

-## Tip 13: Give your book away after you wrote your review
+## Idea 13: Give your book away after you wrote your review

 This is the fun part.
 When you finished reading a book and collecting all its nuggets in your journal, you are free to share it with the